godotengine/godot-docs/classes/class_vector2.rst

 - :ref:`Vector2<class_Vector2>` **sign** **(** **)**

-Returns the vector with each component set to one or negative one, depending on the signs of the components.
+Returns the vector with each component set to one or negative one, depending on the signs of the components, or zero if the component is zero, by calling :ref:`@GDScript.sign<class_@GDScript_method_sign>` on each component.

 ----